 - Everybody has wonderful moments for the party, celebrations, enjoyment and get together.

 Dashain generally falls in the month of September and October.
 It is the one that is highly celebrated by Hindus of Nepal and India.
 However, it’s equally popular among different religious followers.

 As it falls during autumn, people should not worry about harsh weather for tourists, it has ever been the best time to visit both the cultural and natural sites.

 Being the most popular, it is celebrated nearly for 15 days.
 Beginning from lunar fortnight, it ends on the full moon.
 The first day is Ghatasthapana when people start planting Jamara (corn and paddy seeds are sowed to use as a flower).

 Goddess Mahakali, Bhavani, Durga together with lord Shiva are worshipped.
 On the seventh, eighth, ninth, and tenth day of Dashain; he-goats, rams, buffaloes, cocks are sacrificed for the goddesses at temples.

 Dashain reveals different myths in common.
 There was supposed to be a tussle between demons and goddesses on the first ninth day of Dashain.

 The Kalratri (night of horror ) falls on the ninth night of Dashain when there was a clash between demon and goddess.
 The giant, Mahishasur was killed by goddess Durga on the tenth day.

-Meat as holy Prasad (food offered to Hindu deity) is cooked and eaten in both riches and poor people’s houses.
+Meat as holy Prasad (food offered to Hindu deities) is cooked and eaten in both riches and poor people’s houses.

-People generally serve local cuisines, meat items, sweets etc to relatives and friends.
-It ends on full moon worshipping god and goddesses.
+People generally serve local cuisines, meat items, sweets, etc to relatives and friends.
+It ends on full moon worshipping gods and goddesses.